 Momentous Grass-Fed Whey is a no-fuss, no-bull product that provides about 20 to 23 grams of protein per serving (depending on the flavor or lack thereof).
 The grass-fed whey is sourced from Irish cows that are raised on grass-based diets without growth hormones.
 Every cow used in production is also traceable from the exact farm where it was raised, allowing for full transparency and accountability in the production process.

 The whey protein isolate is also cold-processed to preserve native protein structures, thus allowing for greater amino acid bioavailability.
-A 2020 review published in Foods8 tells us that cold filtration can improve quality and reduce denatured protein of whey.
+A 2020 review published in Foods8 tells us that cold filtration can improve quality and reduce the denatured protein of whey.

 It also contains 200 milligrams of ProHydrolase® to enhance digestion and absorption of the protein.
 Momentous also claims to use the clinically-tested dose of 10 mg of ProHydrolase per 1 g of protein to minimize bloat but maximize amino acid absorption—and this is documented on the official ProHydrolase spec sheet

-The grass-fed whey protein isolate comes in two flavors—Chocolate and Vanilla—and an unflavored option that can be mixed in your liquid or baked into goods for a protein boost.
-All three options are free of added sugar, gluten-free, and soy-free.
-GGR’s Head of Content Kate Meier is on a weight lifting team, and her teammate Hunter tried the chocolate version of Momentous.
+GGR’s senior director of content Kate Meier is on a weightlifting team, and her teammate Hunter tried the chocolate version of Momentous.
 “It has a rich taste, very much like cocoa; it tastes a lot like hot chocolate (only we mixed it with ice cold water).
 I would buy this again based on taste alone—it goes down really smoothly.”
 (Read more about our experience in our Momentous Essential grass-fed whey protein review.)

 Momentous products are also third-party tested, specifically rocking the NSF Certified Sport and Informed-Sport logos, and come with a money-back guarantee.
-You can also save about $10 per container if you subscribe to a recurring order with one, two, or three-month delivery options—and you might need this savings, as this protein powder is expensive, costing about $60 a bag.
+You can also save about $10 per container if you subscribe to a recurring order with one, two, or three-month delivery options—and you might need these savings, as this protein powder is expensive, costing about $60 a bag.

 Main Protein Source(s)Grass-fed whey protein isolate

-Protein Per Serving20 g per 1 scoop (26.5 g) serving (Vanilla)
+Protein Per Serving20 g per 1-scoop (26.5 g) serving (Vanilla)

 Flavor Option(s)Chocolate, Unflavored, Vanilla